Gradient estimates for $u_t=\Delta F(u)$ on manifolds and some Liouville-type theorems

-As a corollary of the above time dependent Liouville theorem for Fast Diffusion Equation, we obtain Yau's celebrated Liouville theorem for positive harmonic functions on a complete, noncompact manifold with nonnegative Ricci curvature:
+As a corollary of the above time dependent Liouville theorem for FDE, we obtain Yau$'$s celebrated Liouville theorem for positive harmonic functions on a complete, noncompact manifold with nonnegative Ricci curvature:

-\c{\bf (Yau's Liouville theorem for positive harmonic functions)} any positive harmonic function on a noncompact manifold with nonnegative Ricci curvature is a constant function. \ec
+\c Any positive harmonic function on a noncompact manifold with nonnegative Ricci curvature is a constant function. \ec

-\bp The proof follows immediately from the above time dependent Liouville theorem.
+\begin{proof}[\bf Proof of Corollary \ref{Cor3.3}:] The proof follows immediately from the above time dependent Liouville theorem.
 Let $v$ be a positive harmonic function.
-Choose an $p$ with $1-\frac{4}{n+3}<p<1$, then $u(x)=v(x)^{1/p}$ is a positive solution of $\Delta (u^p)=0$, which can be regarded as a time independent positive solution of the corresponding Fast Diffusion Equation.
+Choose a $p$ with $1-\frac{4}{n+3}<p<1$, then $u(x)=v(x)^{1/p}$ is a positive solution of $\Delta (u^p)=0$, which can be considered as a time independent positive solution of the corresponding Fast Diffusion Equation.
 Define